I’m from the San Francisco / Silicon Valley area, California.

 I don’t know about you, but even though motherhood is rewarding, it is so exhausting!
 Sometimes I literally feel like a Mombie!
 I used to take a lot pride and effort into putting my outfits together, doing my makeup and hair, going to foo foo places and having my Californian “tea parties” – I was a very social lady before my son.
 I also was very wild.
 Once I had my son things changed.
 Now I am a mommy to a wonderful little boy named Oliver.
 I love everything about being a mom (well, almost) and with that said, I am learning as I go and learning to trust my instincts.

 I am 35 years old and a new single mother.
 Let me tell you I LOVE BEING A MOM.
 I have always wanted to be one!
-Before having my son, I spent 10 years working with children prior to becoming a mother.
+Before having my son, I spent 10 years working with infant and preschool children.
 I had worked for KinderCare Learning Centers in San Mateo and Bright Horizons Family Solutions in South San Francisco.
 I have an degree in Early Childhood Education.
 I also spent time as a live-in nanny to several families before I had my own little guy.
 I feel like my background in Early Child Development as well as working with children, prepared me for motherhood; as my child grows I can relate to him, and anticipate his milestones.
 Every child is different & unique, but most importantly every child on this planet needs compassion and most importantly LOVE to thrive.

 One thing however, that I had no experience whatsoever when it came to kids was how to put them to sleep at nightime, since usually that was always the parents job to do!
 I foolishly assumed that this sleeping business would be just the first 6 weeks and then my son would magically sleep through the night “as planned” – lol, how silly of me to make plans for my own sons behavior development!
 I have learned a lot since my son has been born about children’s sleep.
 I would like to share what I know with you.